ualsg/ualsg.netlify.app/content/opportunities/vacancies.md

 In principle, we are not able to offer internships to students who are not studying at our university.
 However, there are some exceptions.
 For example, we are accepting undergraduates from universities in Germany thanks to the [DAAD RISE Worldwide program](https://www.daad.de/rise/de/rise-weltweit/).
-If your university or country has a similar programme, or if you have another funding arrangement to come and spend time in Singapore, feel free to contact us.
+If your university or country has a similar programme, or if you have another funding arrangement to come and spend time in Singapore, feel free to contact us to enquiry whether we are able to welcome you.

 ## Contact